When To Report Wrongful Termination

 The specific types of evidence will vary based on the underlying facts of the case.
 It could include everything from witness statements to text messages or emails to admissions of culpability by the harasser.

 Many retaliation cases are also backed by a legal concept known as temporary proximity.
-If an employee was fired (or treated worse) soon after reporting or complaining about sexual harassment, it gives rise to the rebuttable presumption that those two things are causally related.
+If an employee was fired (or treated worse) soon after reporting sexual harassment, it gives rise to the rebuttable presumption that those two things are causally related.
+Learn more about what qualifies as wrongful termination.

 Find an Experienced Wrongful Termination Lawyer